 Ribosome production is tightly regulated.

-Ribosomes are large, multi-component molecular machines, composed of both ribosomal RNAs (rRNAs) and proteins (r-proteins).
-They act as a key component of cellular life, translating RNA into protein.
+Ribosomes are large, multi-component molecular machines, composed of both ribosomal RNAs (rRNAs) and ribosomal proteins (r-proteins).
+They act as a key component of cellular life, translating mRNA into protein.
 Ribosomes have a large number of components, and are energetically costly to the cell.
-Production of ribosomal components is tightly controlled so that each component is within stoichiometric ratio.
+Production of ribosomal components is tightly controlled so that each component is produced within stoichiometric ratio.
 Studies have elucidated multiple mechanisms by which individual rRNAs and r-proteins are regulated to retain their stoichiometric balance.

 As rRNA is the primary component of the ribosome, its regulation has been a particular focus of study.
 Production of rRNA is regulated at the transcriptional level and depends on factors such as the growth state of the cell.
 In particular, the promoter of rRNA plays a significant role in the control of rRNA.
 These promoters are quite strong and promoter activity is carefully regulated through multiple inputs such as the small molecule ppGpp, abundance of the initiating NTP of transcription, and DksA, a component of the transcription machinery (Paul et al. 2004).